In-depth Guides

 You can add parameters to your transformation by adding additional parameters to the transform method:

-import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation', standalone: true})export class MyCustomTransformationPipe implements PipeTransform { transform(value: string, format: string): string { let msg = `My custom transformation of ${value}.` if (format === 'uppercase') { return msg.toUpperCase() else { return msg } }}
+import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation',})export class MyCustomTransformationPipe implements PipeTransform { transform(value: string, format: string): string { let msg = `My custom transformation of ${value}.` if (format === 'uppercase') { return msg.toUpperCase() else { return msg } }}

 Detecting change within arrays or objects